Yakonick/HTR_ru/README.md

 ```bash
 python3 htr.py --input ../demo/demo1.jpg --output ../translate.txt
 ```
+Also, you have 3 demo pictures in `PATH/HTR_ru/demo` directory to test the program.

 ## Finish
 Once you've done with your work with the code, type